In this article, you will learn the excel free online course with certification.

 You should know what kind of patterns are possible in data and how you can use them to perform data analysis.

 However, your generated insights would go in vain if you can’t share them with others.
 One of the most significant aspects of successful data analysis is how you convey your insights.
 You might be excellent at recognizing patterns in your dataset and generating insights from them, but if you don’t know how to share your findings with others, your effort will go wasted.

-EDA is the process of investigating data to discover anomalies, patterns and to check the assumptions through graphical representations and summary statistics.
+EDA i.e. Exploratory Data Analysis, is the process of investigating data to discover anomalies, and patterns and to check the assumptions through graphical representations and summary statistics.
 You can say that it’s an advanced method of performing the tasks we have discussed in our course so far.

-This module helps you revise the rest of the course.
-By the end of this section, you’d be familiar with exploring your data through EDA in Excel and generate valuable insights much quickly and easily.
+By the end of this course, you’d be familiar with exploring your data through EDA in Excel and generateing valuable insights much more quickly and easily.